-Jonathan Amgott is a J.D. candidate at the University of Virginia.
+Jonathan Amgott is a graduate of the University of Virginia School of Law.
 Prior to law school, he served as Associate for Programs and Development at the Center for Interfaith Action on Global Poverty (CIFA), where he managed production of HIV-prevention advocacy “toolkits” for African religious leaders.
 A Phi Beta Kappa graduate of Duke University, Jonathan has interned for faith offices at the White House and U.S. Department of State, as well as several community-focused nonprofits.

-Sarah Christian has a BA in international relations from the University of the Pacific.
+Sarah Christian (@SarahMillennial) has a BA in international relations from the University of the Pacific.
 She studied abroad in Italy and Ghana.
 Sarah currently works in human resources.
 She has also worked with refugees through Catholic Charities.
 Sarah is the copy editor for Millennial.

 Kate Gordon is a civil rights attorney.
 Prior to beginning law practice, she spent several years as a volunteer working on human rights issues in Guatemala, Mexico, Los Angeles, and Arizona.

 Kristi Haas grew up in Davenport, Iowa, and studied liberal studies and peace studies at the University of Notre Dame.
 After completing two years of parish ministry, formation, and theology coursework through the Echo: Faith Formation Leadership Program, she moved to Boston to work toward a Master of Theological Studies at Boston College’s School of Theology and Ministry.
 She also lives and serves at St. Mary of the Angels parish.

 Christopher Hale (@chrisjollyhale) is a co-founder of Millennial and a contributing editor.
 He did national Catholic outreach for the president’s re-election campaign.
 Educated by Jesuits, he graduated from Xavier University in 2011.